developer3389/awesome-internet-blocking-bypass/README.md

 # Awesome Censorship-DPI-Bypass

 A curated list of censorship-DPI-bypass tools.

+> [!NOTE]
-> [!CAUTION]
+> **Scope**
-> This list is focused on censorship circumvention, not anonymity or general privacy.
+> This list is focused on censorship circumvention and traffic resilience.
+While some included tools (e.g., Tor, Whonix) provide strong anonymity and privacy, their primary inclusion here is based on their effectiveness in bypassing network-level filtering.

 # Table of Contents
 - [**Foundation: Minimalist 200-Line Core**](#foundation-minimalist-200-line-core)